This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The DASH (Dietary Approaches to Stop Hypertension) Eating Plan

 is designed to help prevent or lower high blood pressure.
 It can also help to lower LDL (bad) cholesterol and decrease your risk for heart disease.
 The plan is low in sodium, sugar, unhealthy fats, and total fat.
 It is high in potassium, calcium, magnesium, and fiber.
 These nutrients are added when you eat more fruits, vegetables, and whole grains.
+With the DASH eating plan, you need to eat a certain number of servings from each food group.
+This will help you get enough of certain nutrients and limit others.
+The amount of servings you should eat depends on how many calories you need.
+Your dietitian can help you create meal plans with the right number of servings for each food group.

 Your dietitian will tell you how much sodium is safe for you to have each day.
 People with high blood pressure should have no more than 1,500 to 2,300 mg of sodium in a day.
 A teaspoon (tsp) of salt has 2,300 mg of sodium.
 This may seem like a difficult goal, but small changes to the foods you eat can make a big difference.
 Your healthcare provider or dietitian can help you create a meal plan that follows your sodium limit.